 Leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
-Payments made under operating leases (net of any incentives received from the lessor) are charged to the statement of comprehensive income on a straight-line basis over the period of the lease.
+Payments made under operating leases (net of any incentives received from the lessor) are charged to the statements of profit or loss and other comprehensive income on a straight-line basis over the period of the lease.

-Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee.
+Leases are classified as finance leases whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lease.